jonnonz1/nz-statute-book/acts/public/1972/equal-pay-act-1972.md

 **Pay equity bargaining process**

-### 13ZB Process applies to arguable claims
+### 13ZB Process applies to claims that have merit
-Sections 13ZC to 13ZZE apply to a pay equity claim if— (a) the employer decides, or is deemed to have accepted, that the claim is arguable; or (b) the Authority or the court determines that the claim is arguable.
+Sections 13ZC to 13ZZC apply to a pay equity claim if— (a) the employer decides, or is deemed to have accepted, that the claim has merit; or (b) the Authority or the court determines that the claim has merit.

 ### 13ZC Duty to provide information
 (1) The parties to a pay equity claim must provide to each other, on request, information that is reasonably necessary to support or substantiate claims or responses to claims made for the purposes of the bargaining.